bruennijs/sabbat.notes/README.md

 * Response: json object with {id, name}

-/message
+/messages
 * Message can be sent from user to one different user by name.
-* TBD
+** curl -X POST -d "name=testuser" -v "http://localhost:3000/messages/send?name=user1&email=some@gmx.de"

-/message/notification
+/messages/notification
 * Clients can connect to the server by websocket (RFC 6455, protocol version 13).Initial http upgrade request must contain a Authorization header (see /login) conatining the json web token.
 * wscat is a command line tool in js/node.
-** node node_modules/wscat/bin/wscat -H "Authorization: Bearer $(cat ~/.jwt)" -c ws://127.0.0.1:8081/message/notification
+** node node_modules/wscat/bin/wscat -H "Authorization: Bearer $(cat ~/.jwt)" -c ws://127.0.0.1:8081/messages/notification

 =====================================================
 Database